Suv4o/personal-blog-2023/content/2022/10/22/sharing-components-between-multiple-nuxt-projects.md

 ![Landing Image](https://res.cloudinary.com/suv4o/image/upload/q_auto,f_auto,w_750,e_sharpen:100/v1666399302/blog/nuxt-extends/nuxt-extends)

-Nuxt 3 and its new foundation come with many powerful new features, such as the new server engine [Nitro](https://v3.nuxtjs.org/guide/concepts/server-engine/) that made the framework lighter and faster and supported by Vue's 3 Composition API and Vite.
+Nuxt 3 and its new foundation come with many powerful new features, such as the new server engine <a href="https://v3.nuxtjs.org/guide/concepts/server-engine/" target="_blank" rel="noopener noreferrer">Nitro</a> that made the framework lighter and faster and supported by Vue's 3 Composition API and Vite.

 But one of Nuxt's features that not many people talk about is the ability to merge two or more applications and share functionalities between them.
-The [extends](https://v3.nuxtjs.org/api/configuration/nuxt-config/#extends) feature in Nuxt 3 allows us to set a relative config path or remote git repositories such as GitHub, GitLab, Bitbucket or https:// pointing to the source directories of a project.
+The <a href="https://v3.nuxtjs.org/api/configuration/nuxt-config/#extends" target="_blank" rel="noopener noreferrer">extends</a> feature in Nuxt 3 allows us to set a relative config path or remote git repositories such as GitHub, GitLab, Bitbucket or https:// pointing to the source directories of a project.

 This feature is a perfect use case for complex projects such us developing applications with a few different pieces, for example, an Admin and a User area that are designed separately but share the same components.